The basics of streaming servers

 Red5

 A great choice if you’re not super tech-savvy, Red5 is a media server that’s ideal for all types of live streaming and virtually any Video on Demand (VoD).
 Flexible in design, it’s a simple plugin that’s easy to install and integrate into your website.
-Available in both an open-source (free) version and a paid version, Red5 is used by Amazon and Facebook for video streaming.
+Available in open-source (free) and paid versions, The Red5 media server is used by Amazon, Akamai, Harvard University, and Facebook for video streaming.

 Plex